keptn-sandbox/litmus-service/README.md

 ### Configuring the Service

 - The service implements simple handlers for the `deployment.finished` & `test.finished` events - i.e., triggers chaos by creating the `ChaosEngine` resource, fetching info from `ChaosResult` resource & eventually deleting them, respectively.
 In case you would need additional functions/capabilities,  update the [eventhandlers.go](https://github.com/keptn-sandbox/litmus-service/blob/master/eventhandlers.go).
 For more info around how to go about this, view the **Development** section.

 - Considering the litmus-service runs in the keptn namespace & acts on resources/applications on other namespaces (as per the project/stage names), it uses a cluster-wide RBAC.
 Tune the [permissions](https://github.com/keptn-sandbox/litmus-service/blob/master/deploy/service.yaml#L17) associated with this service based on functionality needed apart from CRUD on `ChaosEngine` & `ChaosResults`.

-- In case you would like to cleanup chaos resources immediately after completion of the chaos test (either because you aren't running other tests of primary significance such as perf tests), set the environment variable `SEND_TEST_FINISHED_EVENT` to `true` in the litmus-service deployment
+- In case you would like to cleanup chaos resources immediately after completion of the chaos test (either because you aren't running other tests of primary significance such as perf tests), set the environment variable `SEND_TEST_FINISHED_EVENT` to `true` in the litmus-service deployment.

 ## Development